-We see that the VarType can be used on a variable of type Object.
-Add another statement that casts the first variable to the Object type.
-VarType then resolves the Object variable's type to its most derived type (String).
+Info VarType can be used on a variable of type Object.
+It resolves the Object variable's type to its most derived type (String).

-Discussion.
+A discussion.
 What happens inside the VarType function?
-The function basically calls the GetType function, which we also used in the above program.
+It calls the GetType function.
 Then it converts the result of GetType to a String representation.

 Tip VarType is most useful when you must resolve the most derived type from an Object or other base type.